California Vehicle Code 27360 VC imposes two requirements on you with respect to using child restraint systems. These

 - $250 for every violation thereafter.4

 Please note that these amounts are base fines.
 The actual fines for violating California booster seat laws are substantially higher since they will include fees and penalty assessments.

 2.2.
 Points on your driving record

 If you violate Vehicle Code 27360, you will receive one point on your DMV driving record.5 Points placed on your driving record get reported to your insurance carrier.
 The result is typically an increase in your insurance rates for years.

 Note that points can accumulate over time.
 This can be a bad thing.
 If you accumulate a certain number of points within a 1-, 2- or 3-year period, the DMV can declare that you are a negligent driver.
 If this happens, the DMV can either suspend or revoke your driving privileges.

 Please note, however, that either of these actions will require a California DMV hearing.

 3. What are the legal defenses if I fail to use a child restraint system?

 If you receive a ticket for violating VC 27360, you can always try to challenge it by raising a legal defense.
 If so, you should contact an experienced California traffic attorney for help.

 3.1.
 Common defenses to a child restraint system ticket

 There are four common defenses for violating California car seat laws.
 These are:

 - An emergency made it impossible to use a child restraint system;

-- The driver’s child did not fall under the specific parameters outlined in VC 27360;
+- Your child did not fall under the specific parameters outlined in VC 27360;

 - The child in question has a medical condition or other pediatric medical reason making the law impractical to follow; and,

 - The parent or legal guardian of the child is a passenger in the motor vehicle.

 As to this last exemption, Vehicle Code 27360 (c) specifically states:

 This section does not apply to a driver if the parent or legal guardian of the child is a passenger in the motor vehicle.